earthsteading/Concrete-Domes/README.md

 ![image](https://user-images.githubusercontent.com/146181/224157822-0724342b-673c-4ae6-b264-9fcd0cad1609.png)
 ![image](https://user-images.githubusercontent.com/146181/224161642-c5453982-8023-4217-a13d-6ba6d4f9fc5c.png)
   - [ ] dome: large hemispherical, segmental or pointed vault erected over a circular or polygonal base; generally over the crossing of a church.
+  - [ ] cement: as defined by AS3972 or AS1316
+  - [ ] ferrocement (aka armoured cement "ciment arme": cement applied over an armature of metal mesh and steel tendons (rebar), using a sand:cement ratio of 3:1.
+Ferrocement originated in the 1840s in France and is the precursor to reinforced concrete.
-  - [ ] concrete: cylinder compressive strength of 20-120 MPa within 28 days, with a saturated surface dry density between 1800-2800 kgm3.
+  - [ ] reinforced concrete: design of concrete and steel to act together to resist forces with concrete compressive strength of 20-120 MPa within 28 days (with a saturated surface dry density between 1800-2800 kgm3) and the steel tendons taking all tensile stresses.
   - [ ] ductility class: designation relating to the ductility of reinforcement (‘L’ designates ‘low’, ‘N’ designates ‘normal’, ‘E’ designates ‘earthquake’)
   - [ ] fitment: reinforced steel grades (between 500-800 MPa) used to reinforce longitudal spans (carry shear, torsion and diagonal tension), or provide confinement to the core concrete.
   - [ ] AS 3600 (2018) Concrete Structures